 Remote work challenges

 While there are many upsides to hiring remote workers, there are also some challenges.
 Some companies began with remote employees in order to maximize profits, but found that their remote employees spent more time playing X-box than they did working.
 While some companies have not been successful, that doesn’t mean your remote employees won’t be.
-With help from some common sense rules and technology, you can make sure that your employees stay on target, and help your company move forward.
+There are proven strategies which can ensure that your remote employees are happy and engaged.
+With the right recipe and the help from technology, you can make sure that your remote employees stay on target and help your company move forward.

 How to ensure high productivity of your remote employees?

 Here are 5 top tips you should follow to ensure that your remote employees are productive: